+Application : Applied

-Application Applied Explanation on application of the practice The position of Chairman and Chief Executive Officer are held by different persons.
+Explanation on : application of the practice The position of Chairman and Chief Executive Officer are held by different persons.
 Mr. Ramon S. Ang is the Chairman of the Board.
 He is also an Executive Director.
 Mr. Lubin B. Nepomuceno is the Chief Executive Officer.
 He is also an Executive Director and the Chairman of the Management Committee that is tasked with the day-to-day operational management of the Company.
-The separation was implemented previously in 2013 as recommended by the then Malaysian Corporate Governance Code 2012.
-The Company and the Board will continue with the practice.
-The separation in offices is also expressly stated in the Company's Board Charter.
-The Board Charter further specifies the separate roles and responsibilities of the Chairman of the Chief Executive Officer.
-Explanation for departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure Timeframe
+The separation was implemented in 2013 as recommended by the then Malaysian Corporate Governance Code 2012.
+The Company and the Board will continue with this practice.
+The separation in offices is also expressly stated in the Board Charter.
+The Board Charter further specifies the separate roles and responsibilities of the Chairman and the Chief Executive Officer.

+Explanation for : departure

+Large companies are re encouraged to complete tl quired to complete the columns below.
+Non-large companies are ne columns below.

+Measure :

+Timeframe :